Commitment versus Forecast

 To me, commitment in this context smells.
 Therefore I prefer using the term 'forecast'.
 When planning a sprint, the team gives a forecast of the amount of functionality they think they can deliver, given the available knowledge.
 But taking into account the complexity of software development, giving 100% guarantees and impossible and meaningless.
 I rather trust teams they will do everything that's possible to deliver a valuable, high-quality product.

 Fortunately, in the latest Scrum Guide commitment was actually replaced by forecast, I can only warmly welcome this.

 What Commitment is About

-The discussion I've had basically boils down to: if I can't ask commitment of the development team, how will I know they will actually deliver the discussed scope of the sprint?
+The discussion I've had basically boils down to: if I can't ask a commitment of the development team, how will I know they will actually deliver the discussed scope of the sprint?
 The short answer is: you don't.
 People can get ill, new insights on a technical approach might occur or some upfront dependencies turn out to be real impediments.

-The misunderstanding is the perception that by changing commitment in forecast, the development team doesn't have to commit to anything anymore.
-But the only thing that changed is the development team now gives a forecast of the specific product backlog items they think can be completed in a sprint, this instead of giving commitment to the exact scope.
+The misunderstanding is the perception that by changing commitment in the forecast, the development team doesn't have to commit to anything anymore.
+But the only thing that changed is the development team now gives a forecast of the specific product backlog items they think can be completed in a sprint, this instead of giving a commitment to the exact scope.

-However the development team still does commit to:
+However, the development team still does commit to:

 - Meeting the sprint goal (instead of the exact amount of product backlog items)

 - Delivering working, usable software that meets the expectations of the customers and users